enatsek/enatsek/README.md

 ### Hi there 👋

 I am a retired IT guy.
 My main interests are Linux and Python.
 I prefer Ubuntu and Debian Linux but RHEL and derivatives are OK too.
-OpenSuse and Alpine is in my radar too.
+OpenSuse and Alpine are also in my radar.